 This example highlights the new tool we have that allows us to reason about programs: proof.
-The game we will be playing is to construct proofs of conjectures involving some of the basic functions we have already defined (e.g., len, app, and lrev).
+The game we will play is to construct proofs of conjectures involving some of the basic functions we have already defined (e.g., len and app).
 We will focus on these simple functions because their simplicity allows us to focus exclusively on how to prove theorems without the added complexity of having to understand what conjectures mean.